-Welded sockets are used to connect the devices to the process, threaded and hygienic adapters for easy adaptation of devices with standard threaded fittings, e.g. to hygienic connections on the process side.
+Welded sockets are used to connect the devices to the process.

+Threaded and hygienic adapters enable simple adaptation of devices with standard threaded fittings to process-side hygiene connections.

 Mounting strap

 The mounting accessories are used for stable mounting of the device at the measuring point.
 The parts are available in various versions and sizes.